aerdes/laravel-samlite/README.md

 ## Usage

-After installting the package make sure to set some environmental variables.
+After installing the package make sure to set some environmental variables.
 For example, when you want to use [Microsoft Azure](https://portal.azure.com) as identity provider, please set up the following environmental variables:

 ```dotenv
 SAML_IDP_AZURE_AD_IDENTIFIER=